You have no items in your cart.

 Biarritz Gazette, 1940

-Biarritz wasn’t far from Bordeaux, where Dewis had lived from the turn of the century until just after WWI.
+Biarritz wasn’t far from Bordeaux, where Dewis had lived from the age of 14 to his marriage and from 1908-1919.
 He was once again inspired by the countryside of the Pays Basque.

 Since travel was greatly limited during the occupation, Dewis often found his subjects within his own garden, in nearby parks and along the Atlantic coast.